Malate dehydrogenase 2: Structure

 alpha-helix.
 The other domain is a carboxy-terminal domain that contains the substrate binding site and amino acids that are necessary for catalysis.
 The active site of these enzymes is in a cleft between two domains.
 Crystallography reveals the dimer interface, which consists mainly of interacting alpha-helices that form a compact interaction.
 The active sites in these dimeric proteins are well separated from each other.
+The active site is conserved across both human MDH isoforms, with the substrates being bound by a histidine, asparagine, and three arginine residues.